HrushikeshPawar/CodeMorph/packages/plsql_analyzer/README.md

     *   Example: `plsql-analyzer analyze --source-dir ./my_plsql_project/src`
 *   `--output-dir DIRECTORY`: Specifies the base directory where analysis artifacts (database, logs, etc.) will be stored.
     *   Example: `plsql-analyzer analyze --output-dir ./analysis_results`
 *   `--config-file FILE`: Specifies the path to a custom configuration TOML file.
-If not provided, the tool looks for `plsql_analyzer_config.toml` in the current directory.
+If not provided falls back to default values or other cli options given.
     *   Example: `plsql-analyzer analyze --config-file ./custom_config.toml`
 *   `-v, --verbose INTEGER`: Sets the verbosity level for logging.
     *   `0`: ERROR